 Be sure to visit the Sunnmore Museum, an outdoor folk museum devoted to the Norwegian coastal culture and includes replicas of old Viking ships.

 Rotterdam, The Netherlands

 In 1270, the people settled near Rotte river decided to construct a dam to better protect their new home.
 Today, Rotterdam has grown into a city of more than 630,000 people and it’s the largest cargo port in Europe.

 Traditional Dutch-style houses providing a mesmerizing contrast to angular modern architecture and post-war high-rises and the nearby windmills add further visual interest.
 As for your tour agenda, you can’t go wrong with a trip to the Royal Zoo, a stop at the Maritime Museum Rotterdam, an afternoon at the Art Hall, and a leisurely walking tour.

-There’s something about the Isle of Skye that’s a bit magical.
+There’s something about Ireland that’s a bit magical.
 The way the water laps up to the lush green coastline, the towering cliffs that are somehow both imposing and utterly romantic.

-You may or may not encounter a fairy or selkie (half seal, half human creatures that often pop up in local lore), but what you miss out on in terms of mythological excitement is easily made up for in culture and charm.
-Check out a nature or heritage tour, visit some of the area’s historical monuments, and be sure to snag yourself someone of the freshest seafood you’ll ever taste.
+You may or may not encounter a fairy or selkie (half seal, half-human creatures that often pop up in local lore), but what you miss out on in terms of mythological excitement is easily made up for in culture and charm.
+Check out a nature or heritage tour, visit some of the area’s historical monuments, and be sure to snag yourself some of the freshest seafood you’ll ever taste.

 Or talk to a Cruise Specialists expert now to answer your questions (888) 993-1318.